 I hope all our friends who have relatives in Amite will come see us when you are in the area.
 We have several folding chairs and you can enjoy sitting outside with us, enjoying the surroundings.

 Well, tomorrow Madisyn will be in the Ponchatoula Christmas parade with her dance class, Stepping Up.
-We’ll be there to cheer her on with Kim, Chip and the boys.
+We’ll be there to cheer her on with Chip.
 Sunday our church’s adult choir will be singing their Christmas Cantata which is always outstanding.
 We hope to have our family Christmas with Chip’s family after church Sunday.

 We are so happy to be moving forward with our lives instead of parked in one place.
 God has been so good to us throughout all of this.
 We believe we are in the place he wants us to be and are most thankful for that!

 Here’s directions to where we now live in Amite: